-Control soil samples, with well-characterized target element concentrations, were analyzed by all participants in the demonstration, including Mel $\Delta$ ok.
-The results for each control sample analysis from the Mel $\Delta$ ok LIBS system are shown in Figure 5-1.
-They are expressed in terms of a percentage difference from a certified concentration level for each element in this particular soil lot as determined through a multilaboratory, roundrobin study.
-The plotted data show LIBS analysis results outside of the 95 percent upper and lower confidence limits about the mean certified value for all target elements except Zn.
-Arsenic, Cu, Fe, Pb, and Mn were all reported high-in the range of 200 to 1,000 percent, whereas Ag, Cd, and Cr were reported low-in the range of -50 to -100 percent.
+Control soil samples, with well-characterized target element concentrations, were analyzed with the PNNL/NMSU ASV and PSA stripping analysis systems.
+The ETG personnel did not analyze PE samples during the demonstration.
+The results for each control sample analysis from the PNNL/NMSU ASV and PSA systems for Cd, Cr, Cu, and Pb are shown in Figure 5-1.
+The results are expressed in terms of a percentage deviation from a certified concentration level of each element in this particular soil lot determined through a multilaboratory, round-robin study as described in Chapter 4.
+The plotted data reveal that ASV/PSA analysis results were within the 95 percent upper and lower confidence limits about the mean certified value for Cr, Cd, and Pb.
+Copper results fall below the lower 95 percent confidence interval of the PE sample.